danwwagner/thermostat-controllers/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1323816.svg)](https://doi.org/10.5281/zenodo.1323816) Version 2.0.0

 This software constitutes a thermostat controller by reading attached temperature sensors and controlling a set of relays.
 The system reads both the indoor and outdoor temperatures and measures their differential.
-If the indoor temperature is not higher than the outdoor temperature by a coded amount, then the relays are activated to enable a heater to heat up the environment.
+If the indoor temperature is not higher than the outdoor temperature by a defined amount, then a subset of the relays are activated to enable a heater to heat up the environment; the number of relays that come online are dependent upon the stage of the heater used.
 Otherwise, the relays are deactivated and no heat is applied.

 ## Versions
 Version 1.0.0 supports two DS18B20 sensors attached.

 Version 2.0.0 supports multiple DS18B20 sensors and implements wireless communication via an access point.

+Version 3.0.0 [WIP] supports multiple MCP9808 sensors and expands on the wireless communication by transferring outdoor/ambient temperatures to the heat tents instead of having the heat tents measure the temperature outside of themselves.
+Verbose log files were added for debugging and system health information.
+The MH_Z19 carbon dioxide sensor interfacing was implemented via Python module see [this section](#mh_z19-python-module).

+## Repository Structure
+This repository is organized into two main folders: `src` and `log_scripts`.
+The main code that composes the thermostat controllers is located within `src` and is made up of three files: `main.py`, `sensor.py`, and `controller.py`.
+The system's starting point lies within `main.py`, which initializes user-defined sensors and the controller (provided in the `sensor.py` and `controller.py` files, respectively; any reserved I2C addresses must be specified here as the system assumes that all I2C devices (modulo an RTC module) are temperature sensors and will attempt to interface with them.
+Interfaces, interactions, and implementations of sensor communication must be defined first in `sensor.py` if they are to be communicated with; the file must define a method of detecting sensors currently connected, a string representation for identifying the sensor's model, a method of keeping track of the number of sensors, and a way to read the data being transmitted from the sensors.
+Within `controller.py` is the core of the system: it communicates via `sensor.py` implementations to monitor the temperature and depends on a wireless control tent setup to retrieve an ambient, outdoor temperature.
+This file will generate several files: a system health log (`control.log`), an aggregation of sensor readings (`sensors.csv`), and the retrieved outdoor ambient temperature (`outdoor`).
+The controller will monitor temperatures and initiate contact with relays; this version uses a Modine Mad-Dawg heater (PLACE URL HERE) with two stages; control algorithms for the user's specific heater will depend on manufacturer -- consult their documentation for assistance.

+The `log_scripts` directory contains several scripts (Python and Bash) that were used to retrieve the data from the tents and format, massage, and consolidate them.
+The files with prefix `collect` retrieve the individual heat tent sensor readings and system health logs; the numerical suffix corresponds to which heat tent it belongs to.
+The remaining Bash script, `make_csv.sh`, utilizes two Python scripts to massage the data and consolidate them into their respective CSV files.
+The first, `parse_logs.py`, performs the data massaging by collecting the appropriate information from `control.log` and `sensors.csv` for a single tent (given by command-line parameter).
+The second, `coalesce_logs.py`, consolidates the information in the files previously created by `parse_logs.py` and aggregates them into a multi-sheet Excel spreadsheet.

 ## Adafruit Python MCP9808
 **See the repository link in the Acknowledgements.
 Any folders or files mentioned are isolated to that repository.**